Maykeye/ReAIterator/README.md

 Editor is configured by $EDITOR env var(vim is default).

 Options:
---model, -m
+--model, -m (mandatory)
     Path to the model.
 E.g. /home/user/models/llama2.gptq/gptq/model-4bit-128g.safetensors
---prompt, -p
+--prompt, -p (default: /tmp/prompt.ptxt)
-    Path to write the story to E.g. /tmp/prompt.ptxt --n_gens, -g
+    Path to write the story to
+--n_gens, -g (default: 4)
-    Number of responses to generate (default: 4) --n_tokens, -t
+    Number of responses to generate
+--n_tokens, -t (default: 128)
-    Number of tokens to generate (default: 128)
+    Number of tokens to generate
+--max_len, -x
+    Maximum number of tokens in prompt

 Features are
 * It allows to mark blocks of text to be excluded from generation.